oyve/Leapfrog/README.md

 A learning project in WPF technologies and recent frameworks, such as:

 - WPF / C# 6.0
-- MVP (Presenters, Application composition, separation of concern)
+- MVP (Presenters, Application composition)
 - MVVM (Commands, ViewModels, DataBinding)
-- Dependency Injection and Messaging (loosely-coupled)
+- Dependency Injection and Messaging (separation of concern, loosely-coupled)

 Frameworks
 - CommunityToolkit.MVVM